mrizkimaulidan/fabula/README.md

 # fabula

-Yet another of instagram stories downloader.
-Downloading instagram stories without account.
-Not working if the instagram target is private.
+Fabula is yet another Instagram stories downloader that allows you to download Instagram stories without an account.
+Please note that it will not work if the Instagram target is private.

-Thanks to https://storiesig.info/en/ for providing the website and the API.
+Special thanks to https://storiesig.info/en/ for providing the website and API.

-*Note: **You need Go installed on your machine!***
+Note: You need Go installed on your machine!

+Clone the repository:

 Clone: